Drug And Alcohol Addiction In Rancho Cucamonga

-San Bernardino County’s Rancho Cucamonga has seen many recent drug busts.
+San Bernardino County’s Rancho Cucamonga has been home to many drug busts over the years.
 During one recent bust, police seized $45 million worth of illegal substances.
-In addition, the police seized 38, 000 pounds of marijuana and 2,700 pounds of cocaine in the same bust.
-A man was jailed for attempting to run meth, cocaine, and marijuana from of his home.
-This year, 5 people were also caught maintaining a drug house, selling narcotic-related substances.
+In the same bust, the police seized 2,700 pounds of Cocaine.
+In 2017, a man was jailed for attempting to manufacture and sell Meth, Cocaine, and Marijuana out of his home.
+This next year, 5 people were also caught maintaining a drug house, selling narcotic-related substances.

 Someone wanting to overcome substance abuse can take comfort in various treatment options.
 One of the more commonly sought out methods for rehab is inpatient treatment rehabs.
 Inpatient treatment facilities typically offer patients the best treatment options as they have medical staff available onsite.
 Patients would have access to medication as well as peer groups like 12-step programs.

 Lastly, patients would be isolated from stressors that can remind them of difficult times and have access to the facility’s unique treatment.
 These can include equine therapy, massage therapy, or adventure therapy for example.
 Such treatments offer unique methods for healing and support for relapse reduction.